umbraco/rfcs/docs/0000-rfc-styleguide.md

 * Examples should not contain foreign languages for variables.
 * Try to adhere to the [.editorconfig](https://github.com/umbraco/Umbraco-CMS/blob/v8/dev/.editorconfig) style rules from the Umbraco-CMS repository.
-* Code examples should not contain any commercial references like company names orther than Umbraco
+* Code examples should not contain any commercial references like company names other than Umbraco

 ### Method of enforcement